 I once went to Bangkok to drop a friend off at their home.
 Going there took a couple of hours as I was giving the directions.
 Going out of Bangkok it took over 7 hours.
 I was completely lost, therefore going through Bangkok up to Roi-et was totally out of the question.

 Nang Rong I already went that way on the first tour up to Surin.
 Therefore going over the Bhudda mountain was the best choice for somewhere new.

-The Bhudda mountain is called this because you often see large groups of Bhuddas walking over the mountain in their bare feet.
+The Bhudda mountain is called this because you often see large groups of Bhuddist monks walking over the mountain all in their bare feet.
 I assune it most be part of the training/education they have to do.
 As lines of maybe a 100 bhuddist monks march over the mountain every year.
 All wearing the golden/brown gowns carring a satchel maybe with food and water and a blanket to sleep on.
-Sometimes you may see an individual bhudda walking alone.
+Sometimes you may see an individual bhuddist monk walking alone.
 I myself dont bother stopping and asking if he requires a lift to where ever he is going.
 Basically because I cannot speak to him.
-In some cases I see the thai people rush over to stop for a Bhuddist monk, I assume it must be for lucky.
+In some cases I see the thai people rush over to stop for a Bhuddist monk, I assume this must be for lucky.

 It is quite a distance driving over the mountain, I would say approximately 40 klms as the road is very winding as the mountain is quite steep.
 Once your at the top your rewarded with lots of cafes, restaurants, shops and resorts to stop over for a night.
 I once stopped at the cafe/shop and spotted a nice shape vase.
 (Not knowing their was a liquid inside).
 I give the vase to a thai family as a present.
 The liquid inside was Thai whiskey (lao Khow) 40% proof.
 They drank the whiskey and threw the vase away.